DariusNetX/BagBrain-Dashboard/replit.md

-✓ Refined mascot animations with floating motion and light-colored speech bubbles ✓ Complete layout redesign with light cream theme and responsive two-column structure ✓ Added subtle background pattern with graffiti aesthetic using golden dots
+✓ Refined mascot animations with floating motion and light-colored speech bubbles ✓ Complete layout redesign with light cream theme and responsive two-column structure ✓ Added subtle background pattern with graffiti aesthetic using golden dots ✓ Restructured to single-column layout with centered components and responsive mascot sizing